saketkunwar/erl_dht/readme.txt

-ERl_dht ver 1.0 is a simulation framework for evaluating and deploying distributed hash table.A simple routing as well as chord dht is currently implemented.
+ERl_dht ver 1.0 is a simulation framework in erlang for evaluating and deploying distributed hash table.A simple routing as well as chord dht is currently implemented.

 Requirement
 ------------